MobiusRoamer/cpp101/Basics.md

 # Basics

 ## Header Files (.cpp; .h)
-When we have a large amount of functions we need to organise them in a smarter way.
+When we have a large amount of functions we need to organize them in a smarter way.
 We create a separate source `.cpp` file with functionalities and a header file that enables us to include the source file.

 In particular we can